top of page

 Location and Fees

-The Summer School takes place in the beautiful Wivenhoe House Hotel at the University of Essex, Colchester Campus.
+The 3rd CICSI Summer School will take place in the beautiful Lakeview Auditorium at University of Essex, Colchester Campus.

 Location